Arctic Power Berries make Finland’s natural treats travel

 Rushing to get on the health wagon

 One reason for the hastiness was that ’healthy’ and ‘natural’ are buzzwords of the day.
-A sprinkle of a hundred percent Finnish sea buckthorn won’t make a breakfast smoothie any less trendy, that’s for sure.
+A sprinkle of 100 per cent Finnish sea buckthorn won’t make a breakfast smoothie any less trendy, that’s for sure.

 “Had we stayed and waited, the ship could’ve had sailed without us,” Suoyrjö describes.